top of page

 It doesn’t take a lifetime to change someone’s life.

-Sometimes it takes five seconds.
+Sometimes it only takes five seconds.

 Comments